 A renewed flush crept up her neck.
 She didn’t want to tell him the truth—that she had an irrational compulsion that made her want to.
 She fell back on the only logic her upbringing allowed.

-“You’re the Chosen One, Holloway,” she said with practised indifference.
+“You’re the Chosen One, Clark,” she said with practiced indifference.
 “It’s your destiny to fight corrupt sorcerers.
 You make a sensible, predictable ally for a mission like this.
 It’s good practice for your hero’s journey.”

 The warmth in Will’s eyes vanished, replaced by a dull, aching disappointment.
 He slumped against the wall, his shoulders dropping.
 “Right.
 The prophecy.
 Because I’m a useful weapon for your investigation, not because you actually trust me.”